 Biography

-Kate is working in the CSIRO Energy Systems (ES) Program. with the Transport Electrification and Networks team focusing on the unique Australian context.
+Kate is working in the CSIRO Energy Systems (ES) Program. with expertise in energy storage and transport electrification and electricity grid integration.
 Kate's research passion is intent on addressing the challenges in the Australian energy sector to navigate its transition to future net-zero emissions.
-Kate has projects focused on delivering sovereign solutions from Australia critical minerals to Australia’s energy system; wider renewable energy grid integration and support (including battery energy storage systems - identifying and pursuing best practice in Standards adoption. with BESS performance and capability testing); building energy efficiency through use, design, development and testing HVAC&R technologies with the National Heating, Ventilation & Air-Conditioning (HVAC) Performance Test Facility; and stakeholder and data engagement to ensure appropriate and trusted resources to enable insight and evidence-based decision making for the Australian energy system.
+Kate's projects focus on secure renewable energy grid integration and support, including battery energy storage systems (BESS) - identifying and pursuing best practice in Standards adoption.
+Kate leads stakeholder collaboration and data engagement to ensure appropriate and trusted resources enable insight and evidence-based decision making for the Australian energy system.

 Other Interests